ifilot/bramble/paper/paper.md

 atomic configurations pertaining to active sites.
 Uniquely, the `Bramble` CNA tool is bundled alongside a pattern library allowing for the association of convenient and clear labels to the CNA fingerprints.
-When a given fingerprint is not recognized by the program, a similarity analysis can be performed.
-In this similarity analysis, the environment of every atom is compared to all the others.
-To qualitatively describe the similarity, a minimized Hilbert-Schmidt norm of the difference matrix between the distance matrices of the nearest neighbors of the two atoms under consideration is used as the metric (*vide infra*). `Bramble` has already been used in a number of scientific publications[@vanetten:2021; @sterk:2022]. `Bramble` uses a minimal set of dependencies, i.e. Boost[@BoostLibrary], `TCLAP`[@TclapLibrary], and Eigen3 [@eigenweb], which are all readily available on modern Linux based operating systems.
+When a given fingerprint is not recognized by the program, a similarity analysis can be performed to quantitatively assess how similar or different the local atomic environment is with respect to the other atoms in the systems. `Bramble` has already been used in a number of scientific publications [@vanetten:2021; @sterk:2022]. `Bramble` uses a minimal set of dependencies, i.e. Boost[@BoostLibrary], `TCLAP`[@TclapLibrary], and Eigen3 [@eigenweb], which are all readily available on modern Linux based operating systems.
 Optionally, `Bramble` can make use of GPU acceleration via a CUDA-based[@cuda] acceleration module.